digitranslab/jumpstart/docs/versioned_docs/version-2.0.0/user-authentication/sso/google.md

 Lastly, set the `client id` in google manage SSO page.
 This value will be available from your [Google cloud console credentials page](https://console.cloud.google.com/apis/credentials)

-The Google sign-in button will now be available in your ToolJet login screen, if you are not enabled Multi-Workspace.
+The Google sign-in button will now be available in your JumpStart login screen, if you are not enabled Multi-Workspace.

 ## Multi-Workspace
 If you have enabled Multi-Workspace you can configure Google SSO as mentioned above, for setting default SSO for the instance use environment variable.